Real estate can be an exhilarating profession.

 A Good Property Description

 The property description for 376 Staten Ave. is much more useful.
 Right off the bat, we know that this is a 12-unit multifamily property for sale in Oakland’s Adams Point neighborhood.

-In addition to attaching a general flyer about the property, the broker has also included a copy of the rent roll and 2017 P&L – two documents that will help generate qualified real estate leads.
+In addition to attaching a general flyer about the property, the broker also included a copy of the rent roll and 2017 P&L – two documents that will help generate qualified real estate leads.

 At the end of Property Description #2, the agent includes a direct call to action: “CALL FOR OFFER,” he writes, with his phone number below.

 The second property description hit all the major highlights, from leading with an engaging headline to including multiple photos, to offering up a robust description of the property.

-A little preparation can go a long way when it comes to writing a property description.
-A piece of that is tracking down accurate data about the property for lease or for sale.
-Reonomy can be a great tool when writing property descriptions and generating real estate leads.
-Contact us to learn more today!
+To create a dynamic and successful property description, you’ll need to track down accurate data about the property for lease or for sale.
+The Reonomy website can be a great tool when writing property descriptions and generating real estate leads.